jacobszmon/Git-Info-Pages/docs/09-Remote-Repositories/00-Remote-Repositories.md

 These pages contain the following information:

-- How to setup a remote repository
+- How to setup a remote repository.
-- Connect local repository to the remote repository
+- Connect local repository to the remote repository.
 - How to push and pull.
 - Cloning and Forking remote repositories to local machine.